aryanmishra333/Korinex/README.md

 # Korinex - AI-Powered Korean Manhwa Translator

-A complete full-stack SaaS application that translates Korean manhwa (comics) into English using AI technology.
+A complete full-stack SaaS application that translates Korean manhwa (comics) into English using AI.

 ## Features